samuelcampione/samuelcampione/README.md

 * Data Scientist, Intern in the Zhou Lab at the Buck Institute for Research on Aging.
 * Graduate student getting my MS in Data Science at University of San Francisco.
-* Interested in the use of statistics and computational methods like deep learning on complex experimental biological and clinical data for the advancement of biomedical research and human health.
+* Interested in the artificial intelligence & machine learning research and its applications (e.g., in biotech and biomedical research).

 ## <span style="color:dimgray;">Projects: </span>